jenskaalen/SimpleMIM/README.md

 # SimpleMIM #

-SimpleMIM is a helper framework for defining flow and provision rules without using compiled code.
+SimpleMIM is a helper framework for Microsoft Identity Manager which lets you define flow and provision rules using python instead of compiled code.

 ### How it works ###